equivalent/equivalent.github.io/_posts/til/2019-09-02-pagination-should-first-page-start-from-0-of-from-1.md

 ```

+Due to fact that `last page` is the same number as `total number` of pages
-It's easy to calculate how many elements you may receive.
+it's easy to calculate how many elements you may receive.
 If you know
 the last page is `4` and you are limiting results to `10` so you may
 end up with up to `40` elements because `10 * 4`